Wukong Build Guide by BlackIceT

 |space||Wukong's staff grows outward and he spins it around, dealing damage and knocking up enemies.
 Wukong gains speed over the duration of the spell.
 Cyclone is Wukong's Ultimate.
 It makes him start spinning and the longer he spins the faster he can move while spinning.
 Any minion, jungle creep, or champion the Wukong comes in contact with while spinning will be knocked into the air only once while dealing physical damage and stacking the effect of The Black Cleaver very quickly making the item on him exceptional.
 HE CAN TURN OFF Cyclone BY PRESSING R AGAIN WHILE SPINNING.
 This skill is what makes Wukong have the potential to be very helpful in team fights as I will describe later.||space|

-Levels 1-5: Get a point in Crushing Blow to start off.
-You can do Nimbus Strike first it is really up to you.
-Then get one point in Nimbus Strike at level 2.
+Levels 1-5: Get a point in Nimbus Strike to start off.
+Then get one point in Crushing Blow at level 2.
 Put 1 point in Decoy at level 3.
-After this put two more points in Crushing Blow before getting to level 6.
+After this put two more points in Nimbus Strike before getting to level 6.
 Meant for best early game damage.

 Levels 6,11,16: These are the levels that you can and need to upgrade you ultimate Cyclone.
 Do not skip this.

-Levels 7-12: Finish maxing out Crushing Blow.
+Levels 7-12: Finish maxing out Nimbus Strike.
 It should be fully maxed at level 9.
-For the other levels that you cannot upgrade Crushing Blow put points in Crushing Blow.
+For the other levels that you cannot upgrade Nimbus Strike put points in Crushing Blow.
 Meant to increase your damage and start your mid-game snowballing.

-Levels 13-18: Put your last point in Nimbus Strike at level 13.
+Levels 13-18: Put your last point in Crushing Blow at level 13.
 Then max Decoy in the remaining levels.